TorchlightSoftware/particle/README.md

 ### Register*

 This is a low level function which should not normally be used.
 See the debugging section below for details.
-In its absence the Collector will try to connect to its Beam using websockets (which is usually what you want).
+In its absence the Collector will try to connect to its Stream using websockets (which is usually what you want).

 ## The Particle Lifecycle

-When a Beam is created, it stores the configuration and waits for clients to register.
+When a Stream is created, it stores the configuration and waits for clients to register.
 For each client that registers it does the following:

 1. Verifies the client's identity
 2. Sends a manifest
 3. Sends payloads for all data sources
 4. Wires up listeners for deltas

-When a Collector is created, it immediately tries to register with a Beam based on its configuration.
-It sends the Beam its identity and waits for a success/failure.
+When a Collector is created, it immediately tries to register with a Stream based on its configuration.
+It sends the Stream its identity and waits for a success/failure.
 The operation succeeds if the Identity lookup is successful (or none is defined), and then the client waits for its initial data.

 The Collector starts out with a 'status' property set to 'waiting'.
 It expects to receive: